k3strl/19.Tech-Quiz-Test-Suite/README.md

 ## Description

-This is a simple Python quiz webapp, that tests the user on Python fundamentals.
+This is a simple webapp quiz that tests the user on Python fundamentals.
 This assignment was to write Cypress tests for an already-functioning codebase supplied by edX.

 ## Table of Contents